Hardik Patel joins BJP weeks after quitting Congress

 Former Congress leader Hardik Patel joined the Bharatiya Janata Party on Thursday.
 He is likely to contest the Gujarat Assembly elections scheduled to be held later this year.

-He was inducted into the party by Gujarat Chief Minister Bhupendra Patel and state party chief CR Patil.
+He was inducted into the party by BJP Gujarat unit president CR Patil and former deputy chief minister Nitin Patel.

 “Today I am starting a new chapter,” the 28-year-old leader told ANI before switching sides.
 “I will work as a small soldier.
 We will do an event every 10 days in which the people, including MLAs, who are unhappy with Congress will be asked to join [the BJP].
 PM Modi is the pride of the entire world.”